francescovallone/serinus/.website/blog/serinus_1_0.md

 In the 1.0 we decided to remove it and use the `pubspec.yaml` file to configure your application.

 This will make it easier to manage the configuration of your application and will make it easier to share your configuration with others.

-You can find more information about the configuration in the [documentation](/techniques/configuration.html).

 ### Logger Prefix